osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

 `Understand your data`_
   You must understand how the data you intend to send to PI System will be organized.
-  Your OMF messages must be written so that appropriate AF templates, enumerations, and element trees (with all required attributes and associated PI points) are created in PI AF and PI Data Servers, and updated with your time series data.
+  Your OMF messages must be written so that appropriate Asset Framework templates, enumerations, and element trees (with all required attributes and associated PI points) are created in Asset Framework and PI Data Servers, and updated with your time series data.

 `Write the OMF application`_
   Write OMF messages to create your reference model and start feeding data into PI System